jayinc/docs/content/slu-examples/example-configuration/search-filters.md

 weight: 4
 ---
 # Basic information
-This confguration defines simple phrases from which the Speechly API will extract two types of entities: `brand` and `color`.
+This configuration defines simple phrases from which the Speechly API will extract two types of entities: `brand` and `color`.
 These can be used in a downstream application in different ways.
 The [Codepen demo](https://codepen.io/aukkonen/pen/QWgoKWM?editors=1010) related to this example uses the entities to change the values of two drop-down UI components, one for brand, another for color.
 These drop-downs could be further mapped to control for example a faceted search engine.

 While this may seem trivial, this same general idea underlies our [Fashion Demo](https://fashion.speechly.com).
 This example is just a simplified version of the configuration used there.